guido57/uros_enc/README.md

 ## Download this project
 * git clone or download this project
 * open it with VS Code
-* create the file credentials.h in the src directory
-* fill it with your wifi and ros2 agent credentials
+* create the file credentials.h in the src directory and fill it with your wifi and ros2 agent credentials

   e.g.
   ```